-- The ECS5500-12P switch supports the IEEE 802.3af PoE, IEEE 802.3at-2009 PoE+, and the IEEE 802.3bt PoE++ standards. - The total PoE power delivered by all ports cannot exceed the maximum power budget of the switch.
+- The ECS4155-30P switch supports the IEEE 802.3af PoE, IEEE 802.3at-2009 PoE+, and the IEEE 802.3bt PoE++ standards. - The total PoE power delivered by all ports cannot exceed the maximum power budget of the switch.
 The maximum number of ports which can supply power simultaneously at the specified levels are shown in the following table.

-Table 25: Maximum Number of Ports Providing Simultaneous Power
+Table 30: Maximum Number of Ports Providing Simultaneous Power

-Maximum Port Power ECS5500-12P Max Ports
+Maximum Port Power ECS4155-30P Max Ports

-4 W (Class 1) 8
+4 W (Class 1) 24

-7 W (Class 2) 8
+7 W (Class 2) 24

-15.4 W (Class 3) 8
+15.4 W (Class 3) 24

-30 W (Class 4) 8
+30 W (Class 4) 24

-45 W (Class 5) 8
+45 W (Class 5) 16

-60 W (Class 6) 8
+60 W (Class 6) 12

+75 W (Class 7) 10

+90 W (Class 8) 8

-- If a device is connected to a switch port and the switch detects that it requires more than the power budget set for the port, no power is supplied to the device (i.e., port power remains off). - If the power demand from devices connected to all switch ports exceeds the power budget set for the switch, the port power priority settings are used to control the supplied power.
+- If a device is connected to a switch port and the switch detects that it requires more than the power budget set for the port, no power is supplied to the device (i.e., port power remains off) - If the power demand from devices connected to all switch ports exceeds the power budget set for the switch, the port power priority settings are used to control the supplied power.

-- If a device connected to a low-priority port causes the switch to exceed its budget, power will be dropped from low-priority ports starting in reverse sequence from the highest RJ-45 port number. - If a device is connected to a critical or high-priority port that would cause the switch to exceed its power budget as determined during bootup, power is provided to the port only if the switch can drop power to one or more lower-priority ports and thereby remain within its overall budget.
-Power will be dropped from lower-priority ports starting in reverse sequence from the highest RJ-45 port number. - If a device is connected to a port after the switch has finished booting up and would cause the switch to exceed its budget, power will not be provided to that port regardless of its priority setting. - If priority is not set for any ports, and PoE consumption exceeds the maximum power provided by the switch, power is shut down starting in reverse sequence from the highest RJ-45 port number.
+- If a device connected to a low-priority port causes the switch to exceed its budget, power will be dropped from low-priority ports starting in reverse sequence from the highest RJ-45 port number. - For example, with all ports low priority and ports 2-13 on, when you connect port 1, power to port 13 will turn off and power to port 1 will turn on. - If a device is connected to a critical or high-priority port that would cause the switch to exceed its power budget as determined during bootup, power is provided to the port only if the switch can drop power to one or more lower-priority ports and thereby remain within its overall budget.
+Power will be dropped from lower-priority ports starting in reverse sequence from the highest RJ-45 port number. - If priority is not set for any ports, and PoE consumption exceeds the maximum power provided by the switch, power is shut down starting in reverse sequence from the highest RJ-45 port number.

 - Port The port number on the switch. - Admin Status Enables PoE power on a port.
 Power is automatically supplied when a device is detected on a port, providing that the power demanded does not exceed the switch or port power budget.
 (Default: Enabled) - Mode Shows whether or not PoE power is being supplied to a port. - Time Range Name Name of a time range.
 If a time range is set, then PoE will be provided to an interface during the specified period. - Time Range Status Indicates if a time range has been applied to an interface, and whether it is currently active or inactive. - Class The power class of a connected device. - Priority Sets the power priority for a port.
 (Options: Low, High or Critical; Default: Low) - Power Allocation Sets the power budget for a port.
-(Range: 3000-60000 milliwatts; Default: 60000 milliwatts) - Power Consumption Current power consumption on a port.
+(Range: 3000-90000 milliwatts; Default: 90000 milliwatts) - Power Consumption Current power consumption on a port.